JappyPing/noise2read/README.rst

     noise2read -m correction -i ./D32_D33/raw/D32_ABE_outcome_seqs.fasta -a False -d ./ABE/ noise2read -m correction -i ./D32_D33/raw/D33_CBE_outcome_seqs.fasta -a False -d ./CBE/

+* **Expected Results**

-* Please find the expected log files and correction results at the folder `D32_D33 <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/Ej3EXo3Wt8xOjrpMhSPxpxYBvID7pvJjD7rf53ElNd9jAg?e=mwWnvX>`_.
+Please find the expected log files and correction results at the folder `D32_D33 <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/Ej3EXo3Wt8xOjrpMhSPxpxYBvID7pvJjD7rf53ElNd9jAg?e=mwWnvX>`_.
 The results for correcting D32 and D33 are presented under the folders of ABE and CBE, respectively.

   **Note**: Noise2read may produce slightly different corrected result from these under Examples/simulated_miRNAs/correct and `correction <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/EoCymbAfWRBCvXFf5T3X7J4BIzj_V75iiohs_wvRyJO7EA?e=ZNN3RB>`_.
-This is because the easy-usable and automatic tuning of the classifiers' parameters facilitates wide-range explorations, we have discussed this in the Discussion section of our paper.
+This is because the easy-usable and automatic tuning of the classifiers' parameters facilitates wide-range explorations, different best models are obtained for each training, but the final prediction results are stable within a certain range.
+We have discussed this in the Discussion section of our paper.

 More examples for reproducing our experiments in this paper can be found at the `Examples <https://noise2read.readthedocs.io/en/latest/Usage/Examples/Index.html>`_ of the documentation
 ========================================================================================================================================================================================